espocrm/documentation/docs/user-guide/sales-orders.md

 Field values can be transferred from a product to a sales order item upon product selection.
 Field names you want to be copied should coincide in Product and Sales Order Item entities.

 You can select which fields you need to be copied at Administration > Entity Manager > Sales Order Item > Fields > Product > Fields to Copy.

+## Locking

+A Sales Order can locked if it's completed or canceled.
+When a record is locked, a specific fields become read-only.
+An administrator can configure which exactly fields at: Administration > Entity Manager > Sales Order > Edit.

+If the settings parameter *Forbid order unlocking* is checked, once a record is locked, it can be unlocked only by an administrator.

 ## Automation with Workflows or BPM